ha0ye/notes/Carpentries Teaching Demo - etherpad template.md

-# The Carpentries Instructor Training DEMO
+# The Carpentries Instructor Training Teaching Demonstration Sessions
 This pad is hosted by The Carpentries.

 Users are expected to follow our code of conduct: